-As I write this the crude markets are trading higher and the US Dollar is declining.
-This is normal.
+As I write this the crude markets are trading lower and the US Dollar is declining.
+This is not normal.
 Think of it this way.
 If the stock market is trading lower, it's safe to assume that the crude market will follow suit and vice versa.
 Crude trades with the expectation that business activity is expanding.
 The barometer of which is the equities or stock market.
 If you view both the crude and index futures side by side you will notice this.
-Yesterday November crude dropped to a low of 104.41 a barrel and held.
+On Friday June crude dropped to a low of 94.51 a barrel and held.
 We'll have to monitor and see if crude either goes lower or holds at the present level.
-It would appear at the present time that crude has support at $104.12 a barrel and resistance at 105.99.
+It would appear at the present time that crude has support at 92.00 a barrel and resistance at 98.
 This could change.
 All we need do is look at what happened last fall when crude was trading over $100.00 a barrel.
 We'll have to monitor and see.
 Remember that crude is the only commodity that is reflected immediately at the gas pump.
-Please bear in mind that the front month for crude is now November and that because of Syria talks crude is degradating in value.

 - Budget Battle - ongoing.

 - Debt Ceiling in the August time frame.